dejanbatanjac/programming-review.com/_posts/2017-01-08-wordpress-image-customization.md

 date:   2017-01-08 03:39:33 +0100
 categories: wordpress themes images
 ---
->In WordPress I need every images to be right aligned.
-Also clicking the image should open the full image.
-How to achieve that?
+>***In WordPress I need every image to be right aligned.
+Also, clicking the image should open the full image.
+How to achieve that?***

 This would be the code you need to set inside your theme: